eldorplus/react-hello-world/README.md

       });
     });

-With these files in their places, now we can run `npm run test` and `npm run lint`
+With these files in their places, now we can run `npm run lint-and-test`

+Just for fun, let's add a new `Dockerfile.testing` file with these contents:

+    FROM node:6.9.5

+    # Create app directory
+    RUN mkdir -p /src/app
+    WORKDIR /src/app

+    # Install app dependencies
+    COPY package.json /src/app/
+    RUN npm install

+    # Bundle app source
+    COPY . /src/app

+    # defined in package.json
+    CMD [ "npm", "run", "lint-and-test" ]

+It only runs the tests and doesn't build the app or try to serve it.

+We should add this to the `docker-compose.yml` file:

+    react-hello-world-test:
+        build:
+          context: .
+          dockerfile: Dockerfile.testing

+You can run the test container in docker like this:

+    docker-compose up react-hello-world-test

+    # or with

+    npm run testing

 ## The Project